AnuragVerma28nov/FIX_IT_FAST/README.md

 FixItFast 🛠️⚡
-FixItFast is a lightweight, efficient issue tracking and bug resolution tool designed to help developers and teams quickly identify, prioritize, and resolve software issues.
+FixItFast is a lightweight, efficient issue tracking and bug resolution tool designed to help developers and teams quickly identify, prioritize, and resolve software issues

 Features ✨
 🚀 Quick Issue Creation – Log bugs and feature requests in seconds